nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `DIAGRAM` can be defined by a valid relative or absolute path.
 * `CATEGORY` must be alphanumeric and have a maximum of 50 characters.
      It can consist of multiple words but there should only be 1 space between words.
-* `TAGS` must be alphanumeric, have a maximum of 50 characters and should be 1 word.
+* `TAG` must be alphanumeric, have a maximum of 50 characters and should be 1 word.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 If the category is not specified, the flashcard will have the <b>General</b> category.